CyberSamurai0/CyberSamurai0/README.md

   # Hey!
 I'm [Colin Saumure](https://github.com/CyberSamurai0)</a>.
   ### **About Me**

-  I'm currently working at ReliaQuest as a Security Operations intern.<br>I'm also studying both Cybersecurity and Network Engineering Technology at Purdue University.
+  I'm currently studying both Cybersecurity and Network Engineering Technology at Purdue University.

+  Previously, I worked at **[ReliaQuest](https://reliaquest.com/)** as a Security Operations intern.
+During my time there, I worked heavily with GreyMatter, Splunk, Azure Sentinel, Exabeam, Microsoft Defender for Endpoint, CrowdStrike, SentinelOne, and other popular security tools to analyze incoming alerts for our customers.

-  Previously, I was a Community Manager of the now-dissolved gaming organization **[Frontier Interactive](https://web.archive.org/web/20231217223334/https://geetslys.net/)**, where I coordinated systems development and oversaw the operations of our communities associated with [Geetsly's](https://www.youtube.com/channel/UC8gT5G2ktLGoHlLm33EwOsA) and [The Front](https://www.youtube.com/channel/UCFHhnyA9HGtBxGhtMQ_FEpQ).
+  I was formerly a Community Manager of the now-dissolved gaming organization **[Frontier Interactive](https://web.archive.org/web/20231217223334/https://geetslys.net/)**, where I coordinated systems development and oversaw the operations of our communities associated with [Geetsly's](https://www.youtube.com/channel/UC8gT5G2ktLGoHlLm33EwOsA) and [The Front](https://www.youtube.com/channel/UCFHhnyA9HGtBxGhtMQ_FEpQ).

   I also interned with the [Real-Time Intelligent Systems Laboratory](http://rtis.oit.unlv.edu/) at the [University of Nevada, Las Vegas](https://www.unlv.edu/) in 2021, where I worked to create a live visualization for Signal Phase and Timing (SPaT) information in the city.